Cal Dixon

-Calvert Ray Dixon, III (born October 11, 1969) is an American former college and professional football player who was an offensive lineman in the National Football League (NFL) for five seasons during the 1990s.
-Dixon played college football for the University of Florida, and thereafter, he played professionally for the New York Jets and the Miami Dolphins of the NFL.
+Calvert Ray Dixon, III (born October 11, 1969) is an American former professional football player who was an offensive lineman for five seasons in the National Football League (NFL) during the 1990s.
+Dixon played college football for the Florida Gators, and thereafter, he played professionally for the New York Jets and the Miami Dolphins of the NFL.

 Early years

-Dixon was born in Fort Lauderdale, Florida in 1969.
+Dixon was born in Fort Lauderdale, Florida, in 1969.
 He attended Merritt Island High School in Merritt Island, Florida, and played high school football for the Merritt Island Mustangs.

 College career

-Dixon accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played center for coach Galen Hall and coach Steve Spurrier's Florida Gators football teams from 1988 to 1991.
+Dixon accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played center for coach Galen Hall and coach Steve Spurrier's Gators teams from 1988 to 1991.
 As a senior in 1991, Dixon was a team captain and a member of the Gators' first Southeastern Conference (SEC) championship squad.
 He was a first-team All-SEC selection in 1990 and 1991, an Associated Press second-team All-American, the winner of the SEC's Jacobs Blocking Trophy, and the recipient of the Gators' Fergie Ferguson Award in 1991.
 He was also recognized as an SEC Academic Honor Roll honoree all four years and a member of the College Football Association's Scholar-Athlete Team in 1991.